Skip to content

 8. Ring Condition

-With a more budget-friendly ring, particularly vintage or antique styles, expect some signs of wear or minor imperfections.
-These can include slight scratches, worn settings, or small chips in the stones.
-When considering an older ring, factor in potential costs for repairs, stone resetting, or other maintenance to ensure the overall expense aligns with your budget.
-A little restoration can go a long way in preserving the charm and beauty of a vintage piece.
+At this budget, particularly with vintage or antique rings, some signs of wear or minor imperfections are common.
+These may include light surface scratches, worn settings, or small chips in the stones.
+When considering an older ring, it’s important to factor in potential repair or maintenance costs to ensure the overall investment remains within budget.

 9. Stone Color